 - If your child shows they have false information, gently give them the correct information.
 Explain that they may come across more wrong information, but they can check everything with you.

-- Be aware of drug-related news that your child may hear, such as drug use by professional cyclists or footballers.
+- Be aware of drug-related news that your child may hear, such as drug use by people in the public eye.
 And check that your child understands what has happened, and the consequences of the drug use.

 Tips for talking to children aged 13‒17 about drugs